 * Camera and software selection and use: Mike Postolan, Glenham, NY

-* Computer and power maintenance: Greg Keegan, Tri-State Bird Rescue & Research Inc.
+* Computer and power maintenance: Doug Nichol and Greg Keegan, Tri-State Bird Rescue & Research Inc.

 * Computer systems administration: Mike Poirier, Sigma Data Systems, Inc.

-* Detailed behavioral observations by the many “Vigilant Vulture Viewers” (aka “V-cube”) who watch and document daily interactions of the vultures.
+Detailed behavioral observations are made by many “Vigilant Vulture Viewers” (aka “V-cube”) who watch and document daily interactions of the vultures.

 If you experience a problem viewing any part of this website, please post it in the COMMENTS section on the “Live Video of Nest” page.